 When the top public speakers and stars in Hollywood need to improve their voice and vocal confidence, they turn to Roger.

 Roger has also been my voice teacher.

-Although I'm a reasonably accomplished speakers who has given well over 100 speeches and given multiple live national television interviews, I know that I could be better.
+Although I'm a reasonably accomplished speaker who has given well over 100 speeches and multiple live national television interviews, I know that I could be better.